min2ha/ukwa-site/content/target/37451/index.en.md

   "subject": "EU Referendum"
 }

-# Race on to find British expats in Europe ahead of Brexit vote

 The article talks about the difficulties in finding all the British citizens that live abroad.
 They say that so far only 5% have registered to vote.